 - Invisible Companions (Mt.
 Pulag)

-He was about to sleep after a whole day of trail running from Akiki jump-off to Saddle Camp when he heard a group of campers nearing his tent.
+Jared was about to sleep after a whole day of trail running from Akiki jump-off to Saddle Camp when he heard a group of campers nearing his tent.
 Totally spent from the day’s activity, he did not bother checking the group and slept right away, allowing the newcomers to continue their festive mood as they set their tents and prepared dinner.
-Excited to exchange thoughts and experiences the day after, he go out of the tent early morning just to find out that he was camping alone.
-He then decided to pack up and see if they descended earlier but was totally intrigued when the DENR representative in the Ranger Station shared that nobody but him hiked that day.
+Excited to exchange thoughts and experiences the day after, he went out of the tent early morning just to find out that he was camping alone.
+Astounded, he then decided to pack up and see if the group descended earlier but was totally intrigued when the DENR representative in the Ranger Station of Mount Pulag told him that nobody but him hiked that weekday.

 - The Giving Tree (Alto Peak)

 Maria woke up early to document the sunrise in Alto Peak when she noticed a group of hikers camping several meters away from the campsite.
 Trying to be friendly, she approached the group – who was preparing breakfast and coffee – and inquired why didn’t they join them on the campsite.
 The organizer of the group shared that upon their arrival – which was almost midnight – they noticed that the only surviving tree near the site was glowing (because of fireflies).
 Had it been the only reason, they could have pursued and shared the site with her group.
 However, they noticed somebody so tall and dark getting down from the tree and started roaming around as if checking everyone on their respective tents.